7185/lemuria/README.md

 ## First DB and server setup

-Here you will find a few steps to follow in order to create and populate a working database for Lemuria.
+### Install dependencies for the server

-### Install various dependencies for the server
+> [!NOTE]

-There are two different implementations for the backend server: Node and Python.
+> There are two different implementations for the backend server: Node or Python.

 #### Node backend
 ```bash